 Another much publicised case in which Lefi appeared in was R v Johnston.
 This concerned the murder of Mr Amar who had suffered fatal head injuries after being assaulted in his home.
 Mr Amar, whilst still alive, was buried in a one ton gravel sack and covered in sand and then placed in a van and removed from the scene.
 The police happened to stop the van and spoke to the driver and two passengers, who were his sons, by the roadside – one of whom was Mr Johnson.
 It took approximately 45 minutes before the police realised there was a dying man in a bag in the back of the van.
 For details of other murder cases of instruction, see the “ Notable Cases section”

-Lefi has been described by those who have worked closely with her as a “real fighter” and a competitive opponent with excellent judgement.
+Lefi has been described by those who have worked closely with her as a “real fighter” and a competitive and formidable opponent with excellent judgement .
 She has the ability to communicate effectively and sympathetically with clients from all backgrounds and a reputation for hard work and meticulous preparation.

 Lefi always maintains an excellent relationship with both her professional and lay clients and is seriously committed to the defence of all of her clients.